 By default, the 4Dwm window manager reuses the title bar label for the minimized window label.
-To explicitly set the label of the minimized window, you simply need to change the value of the window's XmNiconName resource.
-"Labeling a Minimized Window" in Chapter 3 in the Indigo Magic User Interface Guidelines lists guidelines for choosing a label.
+To explicitly set the label of the minimized window, change the value of the window's XmNiconName resource.
+For example, in your application's /usr/lib/X11/app-defaults file, type: